The-AVR/AVR-2022/content/en/diving-deeper/architecture/_index.md

 A low-level C++ program captures the images and hands them off to the Jetson's GPU for processing and publishes the raw detections to the "avr/apriltags/raw" topic.

-From here, a second program, written in Python subscribes to this topic, and upon new detections, uses linear algebra to perform a coordinate transformation in order to get several pieces of data.
+From here, a second Python program inside the module subscribes to this topic, and upon new detections, uses linear algebra to perform a coordinate transformation in order to get several pieces of data.
 These detections include the tags ID, as well as the drone's absolute location